Colossae: Byzantine period

+In 1070 Chonae was sacked by the Seljuk Afshin, who killed its residents, pillaged the Church of Archangel Michael and turned the shrine into a horse stable for the invading Turkomans.
+The surviving residents of the city attempted to escape in a nearby cave close to a river, but the water level suddenly rose and flooded the cave, drowning all the survivors who escaped there.

+The city slightly recovered during the Komnenian period, and became a suffragan diocese of Laodicea in Phyrigia Pacatiana.
+Chonae and its church were ravaged on two more occasions in the latter half of the 12th century by the Turkish mercenaries of the rebels Theodore Mangaphas and Pseudo-Alexios II.
+The Turks destroyed the mosaics, the altar, and then the church itself.
+The city was conquered by the Seljuks and was governed by the Byzantine renegade Manuel Maurozomes until 1230.
+In 1257 Chonae (along with Laodikeia and the two fortresses of Sakaina and Ypsele) were given to the Empire of Nicaea by Sultan Kaykaus II, in exchange for military support in regaining Iconium, but only a few years later the city was lost to Turkomans.

+Late Christian history

+In 1370 the metropolitanate of Chonae was assumed by Kytaion and in 1384 it was assumed by Laodicea, following the decline of its Christian population during the period of the Anatolian Beyliks.

 Modern study and archeology

 Most archeological attention has been focused on nearby Laodicea and Hierapolis.
 Excavations of Colossae began in 2021 led by Bariş Yener of Pammukale University in Denizli.
 The first several years involve surface surveys to analyze pottery and survey the landscape.
 They hope to start digging in 2023–24.

 The site exhibits a biconical acropolis almost 100 ft high, and encompasses an area of almost 22 acre.
 On the eastern slope there sits a theater which probably seated around 5,000 people, suggesting a total population of 25,000–30,000 people.
 The theater was probably built during the Roman period, and may be near an agora that abuts the cardo maximus, or the city's main north–south road.
 Ceramic finds around the theater confirm the city's early occupation in the third and second millennia BC.
 Northeast of the tell, and most likely outside the city walls, a necropolis displays Hellenistic tombs with two main styles of burial: one with an antecedent room connected to an inner chamber, and tumuli, or underground chambers accessed by stairs leading to the entrance.
 Outside the tell, there are also remains of sections of columns that may have marked a processional way, or the cardo.
-Today, the remains of one column marks the location where locals believe a church once stood, possibly that of St. Michael.
+Today, the remains of one column marks the location where locals believe a church once stood, possibly that of Archangel Michael.
 Near the Lycus River, there is evidence that water channels had been cut out of the rock with a complex of pipes and sluice gates to divert water for bathing and for agricultural and industrial purposes.